 - Scarcity: If there’s a limited number, waitlist, or hard to get into, I want in and don’t want to be left out.

-One of the many things that I also love about this book is that it was published in 1984 and started as an academic textbook for Cialdini’s class.
+One of the many things I also love about this book is that it was published in 1984 and started as an academic textbook for Cialdini’s class.
 And now it’s basically an entrepreneurial cult classic to have on your must-read and must-have on your shelf book.
 (Also, it’s sold over 1 million copies.)

 Some Inspiration and Quick Book Review to Entice You to Get and Read it!

-WHO Ought to Read this Book: If you’re struggling with sales and want to learn about the 6 principles you need to use to influence and persuade – you guys got to get a copy.
+WHO Ought to Read this Book: If you’re struggling with sales and want to learn about the six principles you need to use to influence and persuade – you guys got to get a copy.

 A Couple of Things You Will Discover: In Chapter 20 – Additional Rational Approaches To A Good Life, he gives you a really cool REBT Self-Help Form to fill out, which is a terrific summation of what he taught you and helps you put it into action.
 Plus, he walks you through a specific exercise and encourages you to record it – very cool.